corya0687/TrackaRep/README.md

 To get this running locally on your computer:

 *on Mac in terminal*
-- Clone this repo locally with '$git clone https://github.com/corya0687/yoked' https://github.com/corya0687/yoked
+- Clone this repo locally with '$git clone [repo]' https://github.com/corya0687/yoked
 - cd into the directory
 - Enter `$bundle`